A Baby’s Brain

-That little head contains billions of brain cells eager to get to work, ready to develop the connections necessary for everything that child will do — from that first cry to that first step, to that first diploma, to a lifetime of loving and socializing with others.
+Their little heads contain billions of brain cells eager to get to work, ready to develop the connections necessary for everything they will do – from the first cry to the first step, to the first class, to a lifetime of loving and socializing with others.

 But no baby can do it alone.
 Loving contact with another human is essential.
-When a child gets that all-important nurturing care early on, the young brain develops at an astonishing rate.
+When a child receives love and care early on, their young brain develops at an astonishing rate.

 The first few years matter most.
-A baby’s brain is so active during the first months that as many as 1 million new neural connections are formed every second.
-The brain is busier than it will be at any other time.
+A baby’s brain is so active during the first 36 months that as many as 1 million new neural connections are formed every second.
 In fact, 60% of a baby’s energy goes into brain development!
-By the third year, a healthy brain will have formed one thousand trillion connections!

 Human touch at this stage is also crucial.
 When a loving adult hugs the child, the child relaxes and feels safe.
 When an infant is held and stroked, the brain releases critical hormones that spur growth.

-But just as a child’s brain can flourish with attentive care, it can be damaged—physically damaged—by neglect.
+But just as a child’s brain can flourish with attentive care, it can be harmed.

-Yet even then, because the human brain is so geared for growth and remarkably resilient, a neglected child can catch up.
-If reached early enough and given what that young brain has been missing—loving contact, stimulation, gentle touch, the sound of the human voice.
-When offered responsive care, neglected children can recover.
-That’s why it’s so important to reach them.
-Otherwise, that eager little brain will languish, and a child’s future can be lost.
+Yet, because the human brain is so geared for growth and is remarkably resilient, a child can catch up if reached early enough.
+When given responsive care – loving contact, stimulation, gentle touch, the sound of the human voice – a neglected child can recover.